Centaurus Financial Inc. Sells 9,389 Shares of iShares Long-Term Corporate Bond ETF (NYSEARCA:IGLB)

-Centaurus Financial Inc. cut its position in shares of iShares Long-Term Corporate Bond ETF (NYSEARCA:IGLB) by 52.6% during the second quarter, HoldingsChannel.com reports.
-The firm owned 8,457 shares of the company’s stock after selling 9,389 shares during the period.
-Centaurus Financial Inc.’s holdings in iShares Long-Term Corporate Bond ETF were worth $594,000 as of its most recent filing with the Securities and Exchange Commission.
+Centaurus Financial Inc. cut its stake in shares of iShares Long-Term Corporate Bond ETF (NYSEARCA:IGLB) by 52.6% in the 2nd quarter, HoldingsChannel.com reports.
+The firm owned 8,457 shares of the company’s stock after selling 9,389 shares during the quarter.
+Centaurus Financial Inc.’s holdings in iShares Long-Term Corporate Bond ETF were worth $594,000 as of its most recent SEC filing.

-Several other institutional investors and hedge funds have also recently added to or reduced their stakes in IGLB.
-BlackRock Inc. increased its position in shares of iShares Long-Term Corporate Bond ETF by 34.4% during the first quarter.
-BlackRock Inc. now owns 12,149,549 shares of the company’s stock valued at $810,010,000 after purchasing an additional 3,110,807 shares during the period.
-Jane Street Group LLC bought a new stake in shares of iShares Long-Term Corporate Bond ETF during the first quarter valued at approximately $27,083,000.
-Kemper Corp Master Retirement Trust increased its position in shares of iShares Long-Term Corporate Bond ETF by 44.5% during the first quarter.
-Kemper Corp Master Retirement Trust now owns 1,214,973 shares of the company’s stock valued at $81,002,000 after purchasing an additional 373,917 shares during the period.
-Envestnet Asset Management Inc. increased its position in shares of iShares Long-Term Corporate Bond ETF by 92.7% during the second quarter.
-Envestnet Asset Management Inc. now owns 479,478 shares of the company’s stock valued at $33,659,000 after purchasing an additional 230,621 shares during the period.
-Finally, Spinnaker Trust bought a new stake in shares of iShares Long-Term Corporate Bond ETF during the second quarter valued at approximately $13,466,000.
+A number of other hedge funds and other institutional investors also recently modified their holdings of IGLB.
+BlackRock Inc. increased its stake in shares of iShares Long-Term Corporate Bond ETF by 34.4% during the first quarter.
+BlackRock Inc. now owns 12,149,549 shares of the company’s stock worth $810,010,000 after purchasing an additional 3,110,807 shares during the period.
+Kemper Corp Master Retirement Trust boosted its holdings in shares of iShares Long-Term Corporate Bond ETF by 44.5% during the 1st quarter.
+Kemper Corp Master Retirement Trust now owns 1,214,973 shares of the company’s stock valued at $81,002,000 after acquiring an additional 373,917 shares in the last quarter.
+NYL Investors LLC boosted its holdings in shares of iShares Long-Term Corporate Bond ETF by 1.5% during the 1st quarter.
+NYL Investors LLC now owns 631,600 shares of the company’s stock valued at $42,109,000 after acquiring an additional 9,400 shares in the last quarter.
+Assetmark Inc. boosted its holdings in shares of iShares Long-Term Corporate Bond ETF by 16.1% during the 1st quarter.
+Assetmark Inc. now owns 536,694 shares of the company’s stock valued at $35,781,000 after acquiring an additional 74,510 shares in the last quarter.
+Finally, Envestnet Asset Management Inc. lifted its holdings in iShares Long-Term Corporate Bond ETF by 92.7% during the 2nd quarter.
+Envestnet Asset Management Inc. now owns 479,478 shares of the company’s stock worth $33,659,000 after buying an additional 230,621 shares during the period.

 Want to see what other hedge funds are holding IGLB?
 Visit HoldingsChannel.com to get the latest 13F filings and insider trades for iShares Long-Term Corporate Bond ETF (NYSEARCA:IGLB).